Corni33/CarND_P3_BehaviorCloning/README.md

 ![alt text][loss_function]

 I experimented with using additional fully connected layers but the validation accuracy did not improve further.
-Instead of using ReLu activation functions in the fully connected layers, I used tanh activations.
+Instead of using ReLU activation functions in the fully connected layers, I used tanh activations.
-In my tests ReLu activations had worse convergence properties and often predicted a steering angle near zero even after training for many epochs.
+In my tests ReLU activations had worse convergence properties and often predicted a steering angle near zero even after training for many epochs.
 Tanh seems to better capture the nature of predicting a value of the steering angle between -1 and 1.

 The steering angle offset for images from the left and right camera has been set to 0.25.
 Too small values led to the car drifting off the road in narrow curves while too high values made the car unstable on a straight road.